Achievable logoAchievable logo

 Religious experience

-A religious experience refers to the deep sense of connection with a higher power or spiritual realm, often occurring during prayer, meditation, or other contemplative practices.
-Such an experience exerts significant psychological effects on an individual’s outlook and emotional well-being.
+A religious experience is a powerful sense of connection to a higher power or spiritual realm.
+It often occurs during prayer, meditation, or other contemplative practices.
+These experiences can have significant psychological effects, influencing a person’s outlook and emotional well-being.

 Religious beliefs